-It is estimated that up to 10% of women in Singapore may have PCOS, so don't overlook the symptoms!
+Polycystic ovarian syndrome (PCOS) is the most common endocrine (hormonal) disorder affecting young women.
+It is estimated that up to 10% of women in Singapore may have PCOS.

-What does PCOS mean?
+What Does PCOS Mean

 Women with PCOS may often but not always have multiple cysts in their ovaries or have hormonal imbalances such as excess androgens (male hormones) and insulin resistance.
 In PCOS, ovulation does not occur regularly, resulting in menstrual irregularities.